After vowels, abrdn loses capital letter in brand revamp

-LONDON, July 5 (Reuters) - British investment manager abrdn (ABDN.L), formerly Standard Life Aberdeen, is dropping the capital letter from its name, it said on Monday as it rolled out a branding revamp.
+LONDON (Reuters) - British investment manager abrdn, formerly Standard Life Aberdeen, is dropping the capital letter from its name, it said on Monday as it rolled out a branding revamp.

 Abrdn received a large amount of publicity, much of it negative, when it announced name change plans in April.